QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ## 6. Config parameters and values

-This section describes how to set the parameter values for each of the seven call-detection steps.
+This section describes how to set the parameter values for each of the call-detection steps.
 We use, as a concrete example, the config file for the Boobook Owl, *Ninox boobook*.

 The `YAML` lines are followed by an explanation of each parameter.